tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 Notice that instead of 100% for red, there is now an `FF`; and that the 0%'s are now padded to `00` in order to fill two places.
 We can therefore surmise that *100%* is equal to FF, which is actually equal to **255** ... but, why not 100, or 99?

 To explain this as simply as possible: humans use a *base 10* (decimal) counting system.
 This system works nicely for counting on ten fingers -- but using *base 16* (hexadecimal) is like counting on sixteen fingers.
 To make up those extra digits (fingers?), hexadecimal adds a few letters.
-As a comparison, in the two lines that follow, the first counts up using decimal; the line below it is the equivalent in hexadecimal:
+Below is a comparison: the first line counts up using decimal; the line below it is the equivalent in hexadecimal:

 `0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 ...
 255`